The architectural pavilions packing a big punch with small structures

 When: 2019

-A series of pavilions inspired by the form of the Burkinabè baobab tree were designed by Kéré Architecture for this year’s Coachella Valley Music and Arts Festival.
-The Burkinabè baobab has a hollow trunk that develops holes or ‘sky lights’ in its structure as it grows.
-This was the inspiration for the ventilated, light-filled interiors, that provided cool sanctuaries for festival-goers during Coachella.
-The 12 pavilions, made of steel structures and clad with colourful timber panels, varied in size with the tallest reaching 19m high and the largest created by a grouping of three structures together.
+A series of pavilions inspired by the form of the Burkinabè baobab tree were designed by Kéré Architecture for Coachella Valley Music and Arts Festival in 2019 (they were later relocated to a permanent location in the Eastern Coachella Valley).
+The tree has a hollow trunk that develops holes or ‘sky lights’ in its structure as it grows.
+This was the inspiration for the ventilated, light-filled interiors, that provided cool sanctuaries for festival-goers.
+The 12 pavilions, made of steel structures and clad with colourful timber panels, varied in size, with the tallest reaching 19m and the largest created by a grouping of three structures together.
 The title ‘Sarbalé Ke’ is translated as ‘House of Celebration’ in Moore, a language spoken in parts of Burkina Faso, where architect Francis Kéré is from.
-The radial layout of the pavilions reflected the urban plan of Kéré’s birthplace, Gando.
-Sarbalé Ke will soon relocate to a permanent location in the Eastern Coachella Valley.
+ES

 Module+, Thanh Chuong, Nghe An, Vietnam